openearth/aeolis-python/docs/model.rst

    Illustration of processes influencing the volumetric moisture content :math:`\theta` at the beach surface.

-The structure of the surface moisture module and included processes are schematized in Figure :numref:`fig-moisture-scheme`.
+The structure of the surface moisture module and included processes are schematized in :numref:`fig-moisture-scheme`.
 The resulting surface moisture is obtained by selecting the largest of the moisture contents computed with the water balance approach (right column) and due to capillary rise from the groundwater table (left column).
 The method is based on the assumption that the flow of soil water is small compared to the flow of groundwater and that the beach groundwater dynamics primarily is controlled by the water level and wave action at the seaward boundary (:cite:`Raubenheimer1999`, :cite:`Schmutz2014`).
-Thus, there is no feedback between the processes in the right column of Figure 2 and the groundwater dynamics described in the left column.
+Thus, there is no feedback between the processes in the right column of :numref:`fig-moisture-scheme` and the groundwater dynamics described in the left column.

 .. _fig-moisture-scheme: